codemagic-ci-cd/codemagic-docs/content/flutter-configuration/flutter-projects.md

 - iOS and macOS builds can be run on macOS build machines
 - Android and Web builds can be run on macOS or Linux build machines
 - Linux builds can be run on Linux build machines
+- Windows builds can be run on Windows build machines
 - a Run tests only workflow can be run on macOS or Linux build machines

 ## Building Android apps